 So what did I learn from good (and bad) advisors?

-Today, as Managing Director of the SEI Advisor Network’s Practice Management solutions, I work with advisors across the country to run a more effective practice.
-I also frequently present at conferences for some of the country’s most prominent broker-dealers and industry organizations, such as the Financial Planning Association.
+Today, as Managing Director of Independent Advisor Solutions by SEI’s Practice Management solutions, I work with advisors across the country to help them run a more effective practice.
+I also frequently present at conferences for some of the country’s most prominent broker-dealers and industry organizations, such as the Financial Planning Association®.

 Recent posts by John: